Can you believe it’s the end of a decade!?

 We’d hoped to go back to the UK for Christmas 2018, but since we were now paying for a destination wedding we had to be more realistic with our budget.
 We still wanted to have a ‘Christmas holiday’ together so we booked an 8 night all inclusive cruise to the Great Barrier Reef in December.
 It was amazing!

 One of the highlights was the stop at Airlie Beach in the Whitsundays where we took a small plane ride over the Whitsunday Islands and the stunning Heart Reef.
 Book your Heart Reef Flight here.

 We then cruised to Cairns where we had two days.
-On the first day we hired a car from SC Vehicle Hire to drive up the scenic coast to Port Douglas and swam at Mossman’s Gorge in the Daintree National Park.
+On the first day we hired a car to drive up the scenic coast to Port Douglas and swam at Mossman’s Gorge in the Daintree National Park.

 The second day was spent snorkelling and scuba diving at the Great Barrier Reef on a full day boat tour.
 Book your Great Barrier Reef Boat Tour here.

 In October I was offered a full-time opportunity to further my career in the Tourism & Travel industry so I took it.
 Working in an office meant I had Christmas off with Will so we treated ourselves to a drone, and spent the festive period camping at Lennox Head in New South Wales.
 Check out the drone footage from the trip below…

 5. Sunshine Coast & Melbourne for Friend’s Wedding